Lightning-Universe/Triton-Server_component/examples/stable-diffusion/README.md

 ### Step 3

-run the component using (if you need to run it in clud, add `--cloud` at the end of the command)
+run the component using below command (if you need to run it in clud, add `--cloud` at the end of the command)

 ```bash
 lightning run app serve_stable_diffusion.py --setup